 What that actually means in practice

 An ICP is not a persona, a target account list, or a broad market category.
-It is an operating definition of where the business has the strongest right to win and the best economics after the first contract is signed.
+It is a working definition of where the business has the strongest right to win and the best economics after the first contract is signed.

 A real ICP is proven in revenue quality, not imagined in a planning deck.

-At Nyman Media, we define an ICP by looking for the customer segment where three things show up together: the sales motion works, the customer succeeds, and the account economics compound.
+The segment you want is the one where three things show up at once: the sales motion works, the customer succeeds, and each account is worth more over time than it cost to land.
 That requires a sharper lens than “mid-market SaaS” or “enterprise healthcare.”
 Those labels are too broad to guide marketing, sales, product, or customer success.

 A useful ICP usually includes: